Chant: The Human & the Holy: Release and promotion

 To promote the record, Rimes released the single "Sing Love into the World" on November 18, 2020.
 It was followed by "My Heart" on Thursday, November 19, 2020.
 A lyric video was also created to promote "Sing Love into the World".
 CHANT: The Human & the Holy was released on November 20, 2020, on EverLe Records and was distributed by the Thirty Tigers label.
 The album was offered to digital and streaming platforms including Apple Music.

 Track listing

-All songs are co-composed by Darrell Brown and LeAnn Rimes.
+All songs are written by Darrell Brown and LeAnn Rimes.